-Victoria's representations include obtaining unanimous victories in intergovernmental tax immunity and forum non conveniens cases in the U.S. Supreme Court; bankruptcy confirmations, including in appellate and Supreme Court proceedings, of Chrysler, the City of Detroit, Caesar's, Adelphia, and Relativity Media; UNCITRAL and BIT arbitrations; victories for Bayer in antitrust patent challenges to agreements regarding a blockbuster drug's production; and a damages award for Chevron against the government, including a sanction for bad faith litigation conduct.
-Her pro bono work includes successful representations in the First Amendment Establishment and Free Exercise cases.
+Victoria's areas of in-depth experience includes jurisdiction and civil procedure, arbitration, bankruptcy, antitrust, and general commercial litigation.
+She maintains an active First Amendment Establishment and Free Exercise practice and represents religious institutions.
+Victoria's representations also include obtaining unanimous victories in intergovernmental tax immunity and forum non conveniens cases in the U.S. Supreme Court; bankruptcy confirmations, including in appellate and Supreme Court proceedings, of Chrysler, the City of Detroit, Caesar's, Adelphia, and Relativity Media; United Nations Commission on International Trade Law (UNCITRAL) and bilateral investment treaty (BIT) arbitrations; victories for Bayer in antitrust patent challenges to agreements regarding a blockbuster drug's production; and a damages award for Chevron against the government, including a sanction for bad faith litigation conduct.

 Victoria is a native speaker of Russian.
 She served with distinction as a co-editor-in-chief of the ABA Appellate Practice Journal and is a member of the ABA Judicial Division's Amicus Committee.
 She has published articles on federal jurisdiction and statutory interpretation and is a contributing author and editor of The Practitioner's Guide to Appellate Advocacy.